syedjameel/ML-Assignment-1/README.md

 ## How to run:
 1. clone this branch : https://github.com/syedjameel/ML-Assignment-1.git
 2. go to ~/ML-Assignment-1-master folder
-3. Run the .ipynb files in jupyter notebook or Colab
+3. Run $ pip3 install -r requirements.txt
-3. Or Run the .py files in any IDE like Pycharm or in a Terminal.
+4. Run the .ipynb files in jupyter notebook or Colab

 Thanks for reading me :)